KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 2. Call `/buy_rate` or `sell_rate` for actual `srcToken` amount.
 3. If the obtained rates differ by a defined percentage (either in the smart contract, or as a user input), revert the transaction.

-### Method 2: Display Rate Slippage In the User Interface
+### Method 2: Display rate slippage in the user interface
 ![Showing Slippage Rate](/uploads/showing-slippage-rate.jpg "Showing SlippageRate") An example of how this could be done is shown above.
 How the rate slippage is calculated is as follows:
 1. Call `/buy_rate` or `sell_rate` for 1 ETH equivalent worth of `srcToken`.